python-parsy/parsy/docs/tutorial.rst

 failing the whole parse.

-:class:`Parser` has a set of methods that convert parsers into ones that allow multiples of the parser - including :meth:`Parser.times`, :meth:`Parser.at_most` and :meth:`Parser.at_least`.
+:class:`Parser` has a set of methods that convert parsers into ones that allow multiples of the parser - including :meth:`Parser.many`, :meth:`Parser.times`, :meth:`Parser.at_most` and :meth:`Parser.at_least`.
+There is also :meth:`Parser.optional` which allows matching zero times (in which case the parser will return ``None``), or exactly once - just what we need in this case.

-The :meth:`Parser.at_most` method will take the initial parser and return one that succeeds if there are between zero and n repetitions of matching input.
-It returns a (possibly empty) list of produced values.
-With ``n=1`` we can get an optional dash, and then we then check the length of what was produced to see if a dash was present.

 We also need to do checking on the month and the day.
 We'll take a shortcut and use the built-in ``datetime.date`` class to do the validation for us.
 However,